C7osure (You Like): Background

-Lyrics and composition
+Lyrics and themes

 In the song, Lil Nas X tells his fans that he plans to never have a solid plan.
 Desire Thompson of Vibe states that the message of the song is about "pushing forward, despite fears of what's on the other side."

 On June 30, 2019, the last day of Pride Month, Lil Nas X tweeted that the lyrics of "C7osure" talk about his sexuality.
 He also tweeted the track cover that has a rainbow colored building, going as far as to say "dead-ass thought I made it obvious", and showing two pictures of the EP cover.
 One with how it normally looks, and one where the picture is zoomed in on the rainbow building.
 He said that the lyrics of "C7osure" confirm his identification as a member of the LGBT community.

 Critical reception

 Craig Jenkins of Vulture describes the track as "a promising up-tempo disco jam."
 Jenkins describes "C7osure" and "Panini" as "breezy, catchy love songs."